partC-project-1017381/Project/README.md

 ```

 # Run
-Code for training the network is in CRNN
+Code for training the network and the trained model are in network

 Code for the game-based method is in DeepGame